aaronlumen/cs/40_Installation_and_Testing/01_Installation_Guidelines.md

 - **Pathways**: Use designated pathways such as conduits, cable trays, and J-hooks to support and protect cables.
 - **Separation**: Maintain a minimum separation distance from power cables to prevent electromagnetic interference (EMI).
 - **Bend Radius**: Adhere to the manufacturer's specifications for the minimum bend radius to prevent damage to cables.
-- **Pulling Tension**: Monitor and control pulling tension to avoid overstressing cables during installation.
+- **Pulling Tension**: Monitor and control pulling tension to avoid overstressing cables.
 - **Labeling**: Clearly label all cables at both ends and at regular intervals along the length for easy identification.
+- **Drop Locations**: Ensure a minimum of 2 cables are pulled to each drop location as a standard.

 ## Equipment Installation
 - **Racks and Enclosures**: Securely mount racks and enclosures in accordance with the manufacturer's guidelines and industry standards.